Frequently asked questions about the IPD route to Chartered membership

 - your IPD journey

-- your core skills as a safety practitioner
+- your core skills and experience as a safety practitioner

 - the IOSH Code of Conduct.

 You will also be asked to complete a 10-minute presentation based on your health and safety background and future goals.
 You will present this at the beginning of your interview.
 The presentation enables the panel to understand your background and areas of work and helps them ask supplementary questions linked to your role or experience.

 Why hasn’t the new assessment route to Chartered launched?

 In November 2022, we paused entry to the IPD process towards Chartered membership.
 This was to prepare for the transition to a new professional development assessment process.
 The new assessment processes will be available later than anticipated, so we have decided to make IPD available once again.
 This is in response to feedback from members requesting we retain a route for progression to Chartered status in the interim.
 We’re grateful to members who sent us their feedback confirming the clear demand to reopen IPD.